-- Where are the extremely metal-poor stars?
-So far, observations have found most of these stars in the outer halo of our Milky Way, which appears to have a somewhat lower mean metallicity (centered at [Fe/H] $\sim -2.2$ ) than the inner halo (by a factor of three). - Numerical simulations are consistent with this picture, showing that extremely metal-poor stars should appear throughout the Galaxy.
-This is largely because metal enrichment throughout the IGM is highly inhomogeneous, so that pockets of metal-free gas may persist until relatively late in the Universe's history, from $z\sim5$ -3.
-These relics would then be incorporated into the outer halo of the galaxy. $^{201}$ - Where are the oldest extremely metal-poor stars?
+• Where are the extremely metal-poor stars?
+So far, observations have found most of these stars in the outer halo of our Milky Way, which appears to have a somewhat lower mean metallicity (centered at [Fe/H] $\sim$ -2.2) than the inner halo (by a factor of three).

+Numerical simulations are consistent with this picture, showing that extremely metal-poor stars should appear throughout the Galaxy.
+This is largely because metal enrichment throughout the IGM is highly inhomogeneous, so that pockets of metal-free gas may persist until relatively late in the Universe's history, from $z \sim 5-3$ .
+These relics would then be incorporated into the outer halo of the galaxy.

+• Where are the oldest extremely metal-poor stars?
 If galaxies were composed solely of dark matter and stars, numerical simulations of hierarchical structure formation models would provide a fairly robust answer to this question: near the centers of galaxies.
-These simulations show that galaxies form "inside-out," with the first objects to be accreted (i.e., the most overdense nearby regions, where the first stars would also have formed) residing closest to the bottom of the potential well of the galaxy, and later additions located farther and farther out in the halo of the galaxy.
+These simulations show that galaxies form "inside-out," with the first objects to be accreted (i.e., the most overdense nearby regions, where the first stars would also have formed) residing closest to the bottom of the galaxy's potential well, and later additions located farther and farther out in the galaxy's halo.
 Thus, although extremely metal-poor stars may be spread throughout the halo, the oldest would be located near the center.
 This presents significant problems for surveys, as these few old stars would be buried in the much more numerous stars of our Galactic bulge and be subject to relatively large extinction.